cube-js/cube/docs/Schema/schema-execution-environment.md

 })
 ```

+Each `asyncModule` call will be invoked only once per schema compilation.
+To trigger schema recompile based on changes of underlying input data, [schemaVersion](@cubejs-backend-server-core#options-reference-schema-version) value should change accordingly.

 ## Context symbols transpile

 Cube.js uses custom transpiler to optimize boilerplate code around referencing cubes and cube members.